ur-whitelab/md-agent/README.md

 ```

 ## Usage
 The next step is to set up your API keys in your environment.
-An API key for LLM provider is necessary for this project.
+An API key for an LLM provider is necessary for this project.
 Supported LLM providers are OpenAI, TogetherAI, Fireworks, and Anthropic.
 Other tools require API keys, such as paper-qa for literature searches.
 We recommend setting up the keys in a .env file.
 You can use the provided .env.example file as a template.
 1. Copy the `.env.example` file and rename it to `.env`: `cp .env.example .env`
 2. Replace the placeholder values in `.env` with your actual keys